philipgreat/lighting-match-engine-core/README.md

 External systems you may need and NOT in scope

-* Product Management System to define what can be trade to present to end user and control the changes within an organzation and maps asset id as a valid long type, less than 65535
+* Product Management System to define what can be trade to present to end user and control the changes within an organzation and maps products id as a valid long type, less than 65535

 * Market Data System: Provides real-time and historical market data, ensuring the trading system has accurate price feeds and market insights.